Obstructions to combinatorial formulas for plethysm

 \begin{rem} An interesting open question is the following.
 Suppose we are given a piecewise quasi-polynomial whose chambers are cones.
 Is there a finite computational test if the quasi-polynomial is an (asymptotic) Ehrhart function?
 Assume it is not an Ehrhart function globally, but is an Ehrhart function on each individual ray.
 Is there a finite number of rays such that finding polytopes for each of the finitely many rays proves the Ehrhart nature for all rays?
 Is it some multi-dimensional generalization of Ap\'ery sets known from numerical semigroups? \end{rem}

-\begin{rem} According to \cite[Remark~3.8]{KMplethysm} the function $\phi$ in Theorem~\ref{t:main} also counts, for example, the multiplicity of $\lambda = s(7+2t,5+2t,2t)$ in $S^3(S^{s(5+2t)})$ for any positive $t$.
+\begin{rem} According to \cite[Remark~3.8]{KMplethysm} the function $\phi$ in Theorem~\ref{t:main} also counts, for example, the multiplicity of $\lambda = s\cdot (7+2t,5+2t,2t)$ in $S^3(S^{s\cdot (5+2t)})$ for any positive $t$.
 Therefore counterexamples also exist for strictly interior rays. \end{rem}

-\begin{rem} Recently, there has been a lot of interest in Kronecker coefficients~\cite{manivel2014asymptotics2, briand2009reduced,sam2015stembridge,baldoni2015multiplicity}.
+Recently, there has been a lot of interest in \emph{Kronecker coefficients}~\cite{manivel2014asymptotics2, briand2009reduced,sam2015stembridge,baldoni2015multiplicity}.
 These are different from plethysm, but also hard to compute and important in geometric complexity theory.
 It is known that on rays they are given by quasi-polynomials \cite[Theorem 1]{manivel2014asymptotics} that do not have to be Ehrhart functions~\cite{King}.
-However, the problem is open for specific rays that are important in GCT. \end{rem}
+However, the problem is open for specific rays that are important in GCT.
+Emmanuel Briand pointed us towards following observation.
+Two row partitions are useful because Hermite reciprocity applies to them.
+Further, by the work of Vallejo \cite{Vallejo}, cf.~\cite{macdonald1998symmetric}, the plethysm coefficients in Theorem~\ref{t:main} are equal to special Kronecker coefficients:

+where $K$ depends on three partitions and is the Kronecker coefficient.
+Indeed, let $p_n(a,b)$ denote the number of Young diagrams with $n$ boxes contained inside an $a\times b$ rectangle.
+Both the multiplicity of $\lambda$ with two rows in the plethysm $S^a(S^b)$ and the Kronecker coefficient $K(a^{b},a^{b},\lambda)$ can be expressed as the difference

+For example by transposition, this immediately implies Hermite reciprocity. \begin{exm} The multiplicity of $(7,5)$ inside $S^4(S^3)$ equals zero.
+Here we have $4$ diagrams with $5$ boxes inside a $4\times 3$ rectangle: $(4,1),(3,2),(3,1,1),(2,2,1)$.
+We also have $4$ such diagrams with $4$ boxes: $(4,0),(3,1),(2,2),(2,1,1)$, hence the difference is indeed zero. \end{exm} The rectangular Kronecker coefficients $K(a^b,a^b,\lambda)$ are of particular interest in GCT (see e.g.~\cite{ChristianandGretta}).
+Moreover, they exactly govern unimodality of $q$-binomial coefficients, observed already in 1878 by Sylvester (see \cite[p.~2]{PakPanova}).

+In a different direction, the following interesting question was recently brought to our attention by Mich\`ele Vergne. \begin{ques} Are the plethysm coefficients Ehrhart polynomials after rescaling?
+Specifically, are $\tilde f(s):=f(ks)$ or $\tilde g(s):=g(ks)$ Ehrhart polynomials for some $k$? \end{ques} One can prove that the answer is positive when $f$ or $g$ are of degree one, thus to find a counterexample one needs to consider partitions with more than one row.